Discover more from Agent of Weird: Exploring the Write Fantastic

 READ: “I Want You To Stop Me.”
 The Dreadful Allure of the Helpless Monster How the tragic movie monsters of The Black Phone and The Menu are all the more terrifying for having a hopeless method to their madness

-In Born Bad, our first series of the Durham Red revival, Red has become a victim of her own monstrous reputation.
+In Born Bad, our first series of the Durham Red revival4, Red has become a victim of her own monstrous reputation.
 With the Doghouse disbanded and its mutant bounty hunters scattered about the stars, few are desperate or crazy enough to want to hire her.
-She’s now a social pariah reduced to working the door incognito in a backwater bar as ‘Chelsea Blue’, struggling to make a living.
+She’s now a social pariah reduced to working the door incognito in a backwater bar as ‘Chelsea Blue’5, struggling to make a living.
 Wearier and wiser, she tries to prey only upon those she feels deserve it.
 And yet she knows that her irrepressible hunger possesses no such moral boundaries.

-In our second series, Served Cold, Red has been captured by the galactic authorities for slaughtering innocents while in the throes of the red thirst.
+In our second series, Served Cold6, Red has been captured by the galactic authorities for slaughtering innocents while in the throes of the red thirst.
 We find her in a holding cell awaiting a death sentence that even she feels is well-deserved.

 Retribution of a different sort arrives in the form of a unit of mercenaries led by a mysterious paymaster, who lay siege to the arctic custody station where Red is being held.
 Now she must co-operate with jailors and fellow convicts alike if they are all to survive.
 And, yes, I was doing a Rio Bravo with this one.